-Steve Earl was born in Virginia on January the seventeenth in 1955, his family returned home to Texas before Steve's second birthday, and there he was raised in several locations around San Antonio.
+Steve Earle was born in Virginia on January the seventeenth in 1955, his family returned home to Texas before Steve's second birthday, and there he was raised in several locations around San Antonio.
 Steve makes waves wherever he goes for the things that he says, he's a political activist of the highest order, and only persons like Woody Guthrie and Pete Seeger can compare to him.
-Steve Earl is also very well known to be a former drug addict.
+Steve Earle is also very well known to be a former drug addict.
 Drugs are a gateway, nothing more, and nothing less - into the spiritual realm, and it can get very scary there.
 The thing about drugs is that it opens the mind, and allows persons like Steve and I to be free of mass media lies, implied thoughts of compliance and conformity.
-It's a very un safe route to take, but if you take like Steve did, and then come out on the other side alive - you are then free with your own mind to ignore the lies implied and sold to the masses as truth, you can then recognize lies for what they are, and what doesn't kill you has made Steve Earl Stronger.
+It's a very un safe route to take, but if you take like Steve did, and then come out on the other side alive - you are then free with your own mind to ignore the lies implied and sold to the masses as truth, you can then recognize lies for what they are, and what doesn't kill you has made Steve Earle stronger.

 Folk Singer - Buddy Holly

 Purchase The Music Of Buddy Holly On Amazon.com!!!

 I'm totally aware that you might not consider Buddy Holly a folk singer - but you should think about just exactly what a folk singer is.
 Folk music is often after the fact, as what was once new becomes old, and passes, after a time, into that netherworld of FOLK, tradition, and mythology.
 Buddy Holly was once a rock and roll singer and song writer - but those days died with the man who made the music.